1Password/scim-examples/beta/aws-ecsfargate-cfn/README.md

 3. Save the `scimsession` credentials file and the associated bearer token as items in your 1Password account.
 4. Download the `scimsession` file to the same working directory.

-## 🏗️ Deploy 1Password SCIM bridge
+## 🏗️ Deploy 1Password SCIM Bridge

-Use the AWS CloudFormation console to [create a stack](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-console-create-stack.html) or deploy 1Password SCIM bridge [using AWS CLI](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-using-cli.html):
+Use the AWS CloudFormation console to [create a stack](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-console-create-stack.html) or deploy 1Password SCIM Bridge [using AWS CLI](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-using-cli.html):

 ### 🖼 Use the AWS CloudFormation console